MicrosoftDocs/mobile-blazor-bindings/mobile-blazor-bindings/advanced/template-options.md

 ## Other `dotnet new` options

-For a complete reference of `dotnet new` options, please refer to the [dotnet new](https://docs.microsoft.com/dotnet/core/tools/dotnet-new) documentation.
+For a complete reference of `dotnet new` options, refer to the [dotnet new](https://docs.microsoft.com/dotnet/core/tools/dotnet-new) documentation.